Willo Perron

 EO

-When you were conceptualizing those stores, were you already aware of what you wanted to accomplish?
-Because it doesn’t seem like you formalized your business until much later.
+When you were conceptualizing those stores, did you already know what you wanted to accomplish?
+Because it doesn’t feel like you formalized the business until much later.

 WP

 I already had stores, so we knew what sold well.
-Dov had all this stock, so really all we needed to do was open stores and see what happened.
-The first one we did was in Montreal, and it just blew out.
-People would come in and buy everything, and we thought okay, I guess we have to do a lot of these.
+Dov had all this stock, so really all we needed to do was open spaces and see what happened.
+The first one was in Montreal, and it just blew out.
+People would walk in and buy everything, and we thought—okay, I guess we have to do a lot of these.

 EO